carlos-menezes/website/content/single-param-functions.md

 };
 ```

 At a glance, can you tell what each value means?
 You’re left guessing: what’s `28`?
 What’s `true`?
-And if you decide to add an `email` parameter, you’ll need to update every function call across your codebase.

 Instead, consider using an object parameter: